Breast cancer affects everyone. About 12% of women are diagnosed with invasive breast cancer in their lifetime and another 4%

 One of the reasons Dr. Francel was drawn to plastic surgery was the ability to help women diagnosed with breast cancer.
 During his general surgery training he was able to experience firsthand the advantage of a breast reconstruction for a woman undergoing a mastectomy.
 The patients undergoing the reconstruction felt excitement and looked forward to the prospect of “new” replacing the old.
 These patients felt that it would be easier to deal with the cancer if they knew they could return to a positive body image after reconstruction.
 They could better tolerate the treatments knowing the cancer was gone and the new breast was taking form.

-As a reconstructive surgeon Dr. Francel follows his patients for over a year.
-From the start he counsels them – it is going to take one year before they have their life back but it will never be the same.
-They will have a new and greater perspective on life after going through the diagnosis and treatment of breast cancer.
 There will be many lives to touch and they may save someone by their example, concern and encouragement.
 Our office helps throughout the year by referring patients where to get the best wigs and how to treat dry chemo skin.
 We are sensitive to “chemo brain” changes and growing out eyelashes and we assist the patients as much as possible as they go through chemo induced menopause.
-We have many of our own patients who are willing to help others make it through the year of treatment and even help after all the other doctors are gone.